varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Tampering

-- Modification of persistend data or data in transport
+- Modification of persistent data or data in transport
 - Examples
   - Injecting ads, malware etc in open wifi networks webpages
   - SQL injection to tamper with database

 #### Repudiation

-- Denial of perfoming unauthorized operations in systems where this cannot be tranced
+- Denial of performing unauthorised operations in systems where this cannot be tranced
 - Repudiate: to refuse acknowledge
 - For example a E-mails spoof, an untoward email was sent by a politician to another
 - Does the sender have repudiation?

 #### Information Disclosure

-- Access data in an unauthorized fashiong
+- Access data in an unauthorised fashion
-- Debug infor on production systems
+- Debug info on production systems
 - Passwords and other sensitive information logged as part of requests

 #### Denial of Service